MileHacker Logo

 Traditional Dances

 Sardana: The national dance of Catalonia, often performed in town squares, particularly on Sundays or during festivals.
 People can observe or even join in.
-Castells (Human Towers): Impressive human tower constructions, performed during major festivals.
+Castells (Human Towers): Impressive human tower constructions, performed at the time of big festivals.

 Music & Festivals